dereneaton/ipyrad/docs/pedicularis_cli.rst

 **Subsampling data**:
-The special flag --preview can be called during step2 to subsample a specific number of reads per Sample.
+A special flag (--preview) can be called during step2 to subsample a specific number of reads per Sample.
 The default is 100K reads, which in this case is about 5-10% of the total.
 This will make our analysis run very fast downstream.

 .. code:: bash

     ## run step2 in preview mode
     >>> ipyrad -p params-sub4.txt -s 2 --preview